csc-training/high-level-gpu-programming/docs/02-execution-model.md

 <div align="center"><small>AMD Instinct MI100 architecture (source: AMD)</small></div>
 </div>

-- a grid of threads is created on a specific device to perform the work.
+- a grid of work-items is created on a specific device to perform the work.
 - each work-item executes the same kernel
 - each work-item typically processes different elements of the data.
 - there is no global synchronization or data exchange.